The arrival of Storm Christoph in January 2020 put Greater Manchester under its greatest threat of catastrophe for some time.

 Ben McGarr, in The Manchester Book of Days, writes: “Those living beyond Strangeways and Salford were forced to find alternative ways to travel home; some sailed up the flooded Great Clowes Street, Lower Broughton Road, and Hough Lane.”

-The River Irk, Mersey, Goyt and Black Brook all spilled out onto surrounding areas during the floods of 1852, with data from the British Hydrological Society also confirming an overflow from the River Medlock causing “flooding with some damage”.
+The River Irk, Mersey, Goyt and Black Brook all spilled out onto surrounding areas, with data from the British Hydrological Society confirming an overflow from the River Medlock causing “flooding with some damage”.

-It was some of the worst weather to befall the city and and a natural crisis the likes of which many had not seen before.
+It was some of the worst weather to befall the city and and a natural crisis the likes of which many had never seen before.

 On the same date, much graver consequences occurred further north in Holmfirth, Yorkshire.